floroz/go-social/memory-bank/activeContext.md

 ## Next Steps

-1. Update `memory-bank/systemPatterns.md` and `memory-bank/progress.md` to reflect the revised plan for enforcing wrapped request bodies.
+1. Update `memory-bank/systemPatterns.md` and `memory-bank/progress.md` to reflect the latest revised plan (inline OpenAPI wrappers, testing, rollout strategy).
-2. Present the revised technical plan (which involves changing OpenAPI spec and frontend, keeping backend handler as-is for request structure) to the user.
+2. Present the latest revised technical plan to the user for feedback.
-3. Await user approval before implementing this new plan.
+3. Await user approval before any implementation.

 ## Active Decisions and Considerations

-- **Revised Payload Convention Strategy (User Directive):** The project aims to enforce a consistent `{"data": <payload>}` structure for **both request bodies and success response bodies**.
-This is a change from the previous understanding where only responses were wrapped.
+- **Payload Convention Enforcement (User Directive):**
+    - All API request bodies and success response bodies must use a `{"data": <payload>}` wrapper.
+    - Error responses must use an `{"errors": [...]}` wrapper.
+    - **OpenAPI Definition Style:** The `data` wrapper for request bodies should be defined *inline* within the OpenAPI path definition's `requestBody.content.application/json.schema`, rather than creating separate named wrapper schemas (e.g., `WrappedSignupRequest`).
-- **Impact on Signup Error Fix:**
+- **Revised Plan for Signup Error & Broader Rollout:**
-    - The previous plan was to change the backend handler to accept a flat *request* payload, aligning with the *current* OpenAPI spec.
-    - The **new plan** is to:
-        1. Modify the OpenAPI specification for `/v1/auth/signup` to define a *wrapped* request body (e.g., `{"data": {"first_name": ...}}`).
-        2. Regenerate frontend types based on the new OpenAPI spec.
+    - **Part A (Signup Endpoint):**
+        1. Modify `openapi/v1/paths/auth.yaml` for `/v1/auth/signup` to use an inline `data` wrapper in the `requestBody` schema, referencing the existing flat `SignupRequest` schema for its `data` property.
+        2. Confirm `SignupSuccessResponse` already uses the `data` wrapper (it does).
+        3. Regenerate frontend types.
-        3. Update the frontend to send this wrapped request payload.
+        4. Update frontend `SignupPage.tsx` to send the wrapped request.
-        4. The backend handler (`cmd/api/auth_handlers.go`), which already expects this wrapped structure for requests, would then work correctly without modification to its unmarshaling logic.
+        5. Verify backend `signupHandler` (which expects wrapped request) now works correctly.
+        6. Review and add backend tests for signup request unmarshaling (wrapped) and response structure (wrapped).
+    - **Part B (Rollout to Other Endpoints):**
+        1. Identify other POST/PUT/PATCH endpoints with flat request bodies.
+        2. Iteratively apply the same process: update OpenAPI with inline `data` wrapper for requests, regenerate types, update frontend, update backend handler (if it currently expects flat requests), and add/update tests for both request and response structures.
-- This new approach makes the backend handler's current expectation for a wrapped request correct, and the OpenAPI spec/frontend the parts that need to change to achieve consistency.
+- This strategy ensures consistency and makes the backend's current expectation for a wrapped signup request the correct target, requiring changes primarily in the OpenAPI spec and frontend.
-- The field name `first_name` (snake_case) remains consistent.
-The issue is purely structural (flat vs. wrapped request).

 ## Important Patterns and Preferences (from `.clinerules/`)